KrishnaPramodParupudi/kaggle-mcp-server/README.md

 # 2. Configure Kaggle API credentials

-      Go to your Kaggle account
+      Go to your Kaggle account -> Settings

       Scroll to API section → click Create New API Token.
       This will download a file called kaggle.json.